miracleezekiel/verilink-crm-analysis/README.md

 ---

----
+## 🎥 Solution Demonstration

 ## 🎥 Solution Demonstration

-Watch the complete walkthrough of this Solution Demonstration, where I demonstrate the full customer success workflow from CRM configuration through SQL analysis and AI-powered workflow automation.
+Watch the complete demonstration of the Verilink Customer Success Intelligence System, showcasing the end-to-end implementation from CRM configuration and SQL analysis to AI-powered workflow automation.

-The walkthrough includes:
+The demonstration covers:

 - HubSpot CRM configuration
 - Customer segmentation and contact management